SeanDS/zero/docs/liso/input.rst

     noisy all|allr|allop|noise-source [all|allr|allop|noise-source] ...

-The LISO manual states in section 7.3 regarding the noise sources used to calculate the `sum` output:
+The LISO manual states in section 7.3 regarding the noise sources used to calculate the :code:`sum` output:

     Note also that all noise sources that are included in the `noise` instruction, i.e. those that are plotted individually, are automatically considered "noisy", i.e. they are always included in the sum.

-In LISO, if the `sum` output is present but there is no `noisy` command, the following error is displayed:
+In LISO, if the :code:`sum` output is present but there is no :code:`noisy` command, the following error is displayed:

 .. code-block:: text

     *** Error: No noisy components!
 (Try 'noisy all')

-In `circuit`, the `noisy` command does not need to be present as by default, even in LISO, the noise sources that contribute to the `sum` output always includes those specified in the output itself.
-The `noisy` command is available merely to add additional noise sources to the `sum` that are not explicitly plotted.
+In `circuit`, the :code:`noisy` command does not need to be present as by default, even in LISO, the noise sources that contribute to the :code:`sum` output always includes those specified in the output itself.
+The :code:`noisy` command is available merely to add additional noise sources to the :code:`sum` that are not explicitly plotted.

-As the lack of presence of a `noisy` command in this case does not yield *different* results to LISO, only an error in one case and a reasonable output in the other, this behaviour is not considered a bug.
+As the lack of presence of a :code:`noisy` command in this case does not yield *different* results to LISO, only an error in one case and a reasonable output in the other, this behaviour is not considered a bug.